adlnet/Intro-to-xAPI-Data-Visualization/reporting/README.md

 > Note: The code for each step is already included and commented out in the reports.html.
 If you wish, you can just uncomment the code as you walk through the steps.

+    These examples use verbs defined specifically for the workshops.
+This is done to isolate the statements.
+ADL recommends looking for existing verbs and vocabularies to leverage before creating your own.

 ## Step 1 - Include the xAPI Dashboard scripts in reports.html
 The first step is to include the xAPI Dashboard files.
 1. Add a `<script>` tag in the `<head>` of `reports.html` to include the necessary scripts.